hanami/view/README.md

   class Show
     include Lotus::View

-    # This view, already responds to `#article` because there is an element in
+    # This view already responds to `#article` because there is an element in
     # the locals with the same key.
     #
     # In order to allow developers to override those methods, and decorate a
-    # single locals object, a view has an Hash with the same values.
+    # single locals object, a view has a Hash with the same values.
     #
     # If we had implemented this method like this:
     #